ManuelBehrendt/Mera.jl/docs/src/index.md

 # Home
 MERA is a package for working with large 3D AMR/uniform-grid and N-body particle data sets from astrophysical simulations.
 It is entirely written in the language [Julia](https://julialang.org) and currently supports the hydrodynamic code [RAMSES](https://bitbucket.org/rteyssie/ramses/overview).
-With this package, we intend to provide essential functions to load and prepare the simulation data for calculations but try to avoid too high-level abstraction (black boxes).
+With this package, I intend to provide essential functions to load and prepare the simulation data for calculations but try to avoid too high-level abstraction (black boxes).

-## Package features
+## Package Features
 - Easy to install and update
 - Fast and memory lightweight data reading/saving and handling
 - The data is loaded and processed in a database framework [JuliaDB.jl](https://juliadb.org)